How Much Does Starting a Maryland LLC Cost?

 When you first form your business, you’ll need to file as an LLC with the MD DAT and pay a filing fee.
 Here are the current Maryland LLC fees and filing times:

-When you form with Incfile, we charge you this fee and forward it to the MD DAT when we file your formation paperwork.
+When you form with Incfile, we automatically charge you this fee and forward it to the MD DAT when we file your formation paperwork.

 Employer Identification Number